XElderX/Sprint6/README.md

 ## Getting Started

-There are instructions on setting up this project.
+<li>There are instructions on setting up this project.</li>
-To get a local copy up and running follow these simple steps:
+<li>To get a local copy up and running follow these simple steps:</li>
-*You have to clone the repository https://github.com/XElderX/Sprint6.git e.g On Visual Studio Code using git bash command line : git clone https://github.com/XElderX/Sprint6.git *Congratulation now you have this project locally *However, since its a server side app you have to make some additional steps to make it working. <b>You have to install any PHP development Web server. e.g XAMPP
+<li>You have to clone the repository https://github.com/XElderX/Sprint6.git e.g On Visual Studio Code using git bash command line : git clone https://github.com/XElderX/Sprint6.git </li>
+<li>Congratulation now you have this project locally </li>
+<li>However, since its a server side app you have to make some additional steps to make it working. <b>You have to install any PHP development Web server. e.g XAMPP</li>

 ### Installation